hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

     - disadvantages
         - difficulty of entering amounts other than selecing numbers using a mouse
         - data is slow to enter (compared with DDE)
+    - using the keyboard
+        - can use CTRL + other keys to save, print, copy, paste, cut, etc... (keyboard shortcut)
+        - can use arrow keys to navitage through text
+        - can use tab key to indent, delete key to delete forwards, backspace to delete backwards
+        - can use the alphbetic keys and number keys to type content

 - Touch Screen
     - could be used to eneter amounts